How to Visit Maldives on Budget in 2023

 - If you are vegetarian, I suggest carrying dry snacks and ready-to-eat meals from India because you will hate eating pasta and noodles daily, and this way you can save a few bucks extra.
 You can ask your guesthouse to use their kitchen.
 If there is No kitchen at your guesthouse, you can always cook ready-to-eat Indian curries with Hot water. you can thank me later!!

 - The restaurant charges 12% extra on food service charges.
 Always keep it in mind while ordering the food.

 Almost all hotels and guest houses offer similar activities but at different rates, so I recommend haggling around for the best rates.
 The prices may vary according to the islands you are on and how many people in your group are.
 If there are more people in the group, the cost of speed boat transfer will be less.

 In Maafushi, you can book activities from I-com tours and Maafushi tours.
 They are the best operators in Maafushi.
 Some of the Popular activities/tours are:

 - Sand Bank & Snorkel Tours: 25$ onward

 - Scuba Diving: There are 3 diving centers on Maafushi; the prices there are practically the same ($35 per dive).
 It is not that expensive in comparison to the cost of diving on other islands.
-If you wish, you can take a course and get a certificate of a Open Water Diver.
+If you wish, you can take a course and get a certificate as an Open Water Diver.

-- Water Sports: Jet ski, Parasailing, paddle boarding,wind surfing etc.
+- Water Sports: Jet skiing, Parasailing, paddle boarding, windsurfing, etc.